Educational Resources

 The Constitution, Bill of Rights, and other Primary Documents:

-Scanned images of and information about 100 of our country’s most important historical documents, including: the Emancipation Proclamation, the Declaration of Independence, the Civil Rights Act, and the 19th Amendment to the Constitution: Women’s Right to Vote.
+Scanned images of and information about 100 of our country’s most important historical documents, including the Emancipation Proclamation, the Declaration of Independence, the Civil Rights Act, and the 19th Amendment to the Constitution, giving women the right to vote.
 Images can be downloaded as .pdf documents.
-Tools for Educators helps teachers use these documents to meet learning standards, offers creative teaching ideas, and suggestions of how to integrate these documents into classroom curriculum.
+Tools for Educators helps teachers use these documents to meet learning standards, and offers creative teaching ideas and suggestions of how to integrate these documents into classroom curriculum.

 Ben’s Guide to the the U.S. Government for Kids:

 A guide to how the United States government works for students, teachers and parents.
-Includes such topics such as: Becoming a U.S. Citizen, How Laws are Made, Branches of Government, Election Process.
-Subject areas are divided by grade range.
+Includes such topics such as Becoming a U.S. Citizen, How Laws are Made, Branches of Government, and the Election Process.
+Subject areas are divided by grade range, but the graphics cater to elementary students.

 History of the Great Seal of the United States: